No. 6 Cincinnati beats No. 20 Tulsa in rainy AAC title game - WHIZ News

 After Jarrell White’s interception ended a promising drive for Tulsa, the Bearcats went ahead 7-0 on Ford’s 42-yard touchdown run.
 Pierce had a pair of acrobatic catches in the first quarter.
 He had a one-armed catch to help set up the first touchdown.
 His 45-yard grab led to a field goal.

+“He’s been a big part of this team,” Ridder said.
+“We were able to get behind the deep safety.
+We can always count on big-time players to make big-time plays.
+That’s what he did.”

-Jaxon Player’s recovery of Ridder’s fumble at the Bearcats 28 set up Corey Taylor’s 10-yard TD run that tied it at 10.
+Player’s recovery of Ridder’s fumble at the Bearcats 28 set up Taylor’s 10-yard TD run that tied it at 10.

 Deneric Prince’s 8-yard TD run capped a 55-yard drive on Tulsa’s opening possession of the third quarter, tying it at 17.
 Ridder scored on a 10-yard run to put the Bearcats back ahead.